Rugby union in China: IMPACT Beyond RWC 2019

 IMPACT Beyond is a World Rugby initiative which has been in place since 2013, and has previously included IMPACT Beyond RWC 2015 and IMPACT Beyond Rio 2016.
 In May 2017, the IMPACT Beyond RWC 2019 project was launched.
 It is a partnership between World Rugby, Asia Rugby and the Japan Rugby Football Union and is the official 'legacy' programme for Rugby World Cup 2019.
 One of its four 'pillars' is 'growing the game across Asia', and as such it appears to have subsumed Asia Rugby's Asia Rugby One Million Project, which uses Get Into Rugby programmes and aims to achieve 1 million new players across Asia (making a total of 2 million) by the start of the 2019 Rugby World Cup (in China, this is being run in 4 locations: Beijing, Shanghai, Liaoning & Shandong).

 Bilateral Agreements

 In October 2017, the Chinese rugby football association signed a memorandum of understanding with the Fijian rugby football union, under which Fiji will supply coaches to help develop Chinese sevens and fifteens rugby.

 In December 2017, the Chinese rugby football association signed a memorandum of understanding with the Samoa Rugby Union, under which the Samoa Rugby Union will "promote the sport in China and also provide an environment for C.F.R.A. teams to visit and learn from local teams and competitions on [the] island".
 In this regard, China will take part in Samoa's Marist International Sevens tournament in February 2018.

+In May 2025, the Chinese rugby football association signed another memorandum of understanding with the Fijian rugby football union, under which Fiji will supply coaches to help develop Chinese sevens and fifteens rugby.
+Then CRFA President, Wang Yun, highlighted two key pillars of the partnership and expressed the long-term vision: a Talent Development Framework (utilising Fiji’s elite coaching systems to establish a three-tier national team structure in China aimed at building stronger, more competitive teams for international competition); and a Grassroots Growth Through Competition programme (with Fiji’s support, the CRFA plans to develop a mature competitive framework by launching branded events and expanding rugby’s reach among Chinese youth and communities).